Uploading and testing with

 sudo ubports-qa install REPOSITORY PR, replacing

-REPOSITORYwith the name of the repository you have submitted a PR to (
+REPOSITORYwith the name of the repository you have submitted a PR to and

-morph-browserfor example) and PR with the number of your pull request (without the
+PRwith the number of your pull request without the

 ubports-qa will automatically add the repository containing your changed software and start the installation for you.
 All you will need to do is check the packages it asks you to install and say “yes” if they are correct.